starvagrant/toh/toh.markdown/road_trip_in_red.md

 “No. But if I ever find this Theatre of HADES that will take the cake.”

 “What do you think happens after you die?”
+Creed pondered, given his supposed destination.

 “There is no God but Allah,” Ali replied, “and Mohammed is his prophet.”